Villanova-AI/villanova_developers/docs/villanova10/tutorials/devops/plugin-environment-variables.md

 ```

 ::: tip Congratulations!
-You have learned how to use environment variables with microsevices on the Entando Platform!
+You have learned how to use environment variables with microsevices on the Villanova Platform!
 :::